 In general, these commands are entries in the TALnet configuration file, talnet.cfg.
-To enter these commands (and some of their subcommands) you must have the proper level of authorization.
-See the description of the command or subcommand you want to use for more information about required authorization levels.
-See Chapter 3, "Configuring the TALnet Software," for an example configuration file that is similar to the one that is preloaded on your Wireless Router.
+Depending on your level of authorization, you can modify this file or you can make changes to the configuration interactively without modifying the file.
+See the user command description for more information about authorization levels.
+See Chapter 3, "Configuring the TALnet Software," for the sample configuration file that is preloaded on your Wireless Router.